 Several years ago, chocolate-drizzled, fiber-enriched Fiber One bars were something I’d pick up occasionally to satisfy my sweet tooth.
 Then one day, I was chatting with a friend. and the topic of these bars came up.

-I did a little research and learned that chicory root extract, the first ingredient in these bars, causes some people issues such as bloating, gas, and stomach pain.
-I also realized that the whole grain Kashi cereal I’d been eating every morning contained it too.
+I did some research and learned that chicory root extract, the first ingredient in these fiver bars, causes some people issues such as bloating, gas, and stomach pain.
+I also learned that the whole grain Kashi cereal I’d been eating every morning contained it too.

 What is chicory root anyway?